matthewflegg/FileTransfer/README.md

 # File Transfer

 A lightweight program that transfers files from a client to a server.
+This is free software under the GNU GPL v3.

 Features
 - Send a file to a server